devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 and generators to optimize model using batch by batch training.

 Note two magic methods in `GeneratorPipeline` implementation, namely, `__iter__` and `__next__`.
-Both are required to be make class instances compatible with iterable interface.
+Both are required to make class instances compatible with the iterable interface.
-That interface is required if one want to use their class in `for-in` loops, list comprehensions or any other contexts, where iterables can be used.
+That interface is required if one wants to use their class in `for-in` loops, list comprehensions or any other contexts, where iterables can be used.
 Due to dynamical nature of Python language and duck typing, there is no need to implicitly inherit any classes, just provide an implementation of required magic methods.

 As it was mentioned previously, `for-in` loop automatically calls `__next__` method of pipeline object and receives batches of training data: